 Then I heard this voice screaming at me from a distance, and I realized I left the man I was interviewing on the phone.
 “Donna, where are you?
 Are you okay?
 Should I call 911?”

 I ran back to the phone which was lying in the grass and in a surprisingly professional voice I said, “My dogs are tearing apart some kind of animal.
 Could you hold just one minute?”

 The man had to think I was a psycho, but I didn’t even wait for an answer.
 I threw the phone back on the lawn and ran to get the garden hose.
-I turned on the water and dragged the hose back to where the animal tug of war and screeching was taking place.
+I turned on the water and dragged the hose back to where the animal tug of war was taking place.
 In my haste, I tripped over the hose, and yes, I got boo boos which inspired me to let out another set of colorful expletives.
 To my credit, my bloody knees did not prevent me from saving that bold critter that came into my yard to feed on my garden.